natansevero/ns-component-library-playground/README.md

 # ns-component-library-playground
-A library of React components created using `create-react-app`.
+A library of React components created using `create-react-app`

 ## Installation
 Run the following command: